Tinseltown in the Rain: Background

 "Tinseltown in the Rain" helped The Blue Nile land a record contract.
 Audio engineer Calum Malcolm had been given money to record music by RSO Records and was also friends with Ivor Tiefenbrun, the founder of audio equipment company Linn Products.
 Malcolm played an early demo of "Tinseltown in the Rain" when staff members asked him to test out the speakers, which impressed Linn Records enough that the label contacted The Blue Nile to offer them a record deal.

 The song has been described as A Walk Across the Rooftops' most upbeat track.
-In an 2013 interview with Dutch television program Top 2000 a Gogo, Paul Buchanan stated that "Tinseltown is a metaphor.
+In a 2013 interview with Dutch television program Top 2000 a Gogo, Paul Buchanan stated that "Tinseltown is a metaphor.
 It’s whatever your dream is, whatever your Tinseltown was, whatever you lost.
 And I think in our minds what was interesting to us was the kind of universal nature of cities… Glasgow’s obviously not the same scale as New York, but if you just shrunk it down to a corner, it could be.
 It could be anywhere."

 Buchanan said that the song's guitars "made us think of traffic".
 The song also contains "strident piano chords, sweeping strings and one of Buchanan’s finest vocal performances, his joy irrepressible as he reassures himself, 'Do I love you?
 Yes, I love you!'"